 Around 3,500 babies were stillborn in the UK in 2015.
-From 2010 to 2016, Tommy’s research on stillbirth has helped decreased the 3 year average stillbirth rate by 24% in St. Mary’s, and 34% in the Manchester region.
+From 2012 to 2017, Tommy’s research on stillbirth has helped decreased the average stillbirth rate by 19% in St. Mary’s Hospital.
+This is equivalent to 12 fewer babies dying every year.

 We opened the Manchester centre in 2011 with a new Stillbirth Research Programme which focusses on: